Akita dogs are seen as a symbol of protection and used as police dogs in Japan.

 The breeds are naturally very independent and were bred to live alone rather than in groups.

-This is a trait that’s still present, and as a result, dogs can be temperamental around other animals like cats.
+This is a trait that’s still present, and as a result, dogs can be temperamental around other animals.

 However, if they’re socialized from an early age, then you have a much better chance of them being tolerant of other dogs.